D-Pagey/FCC-Portfolio/README.md

 **User Stories:**
 - [x] I can access all of the portfolio webpage's content just by scrolling.
-- [x] can click different buttons that will take me to different social media pages.
+- [x] I can click different buttons that will take me to different social media pages.
 - [x] I can see thumbnail images of different projects.
 - [x] I navigate to different sections of the webpage by clicking buttons in the navigation.

-I first completed this project using Bootstrap and have recently refactored the CSS using Flexbox.
-I've also added media queries to make the project mobile responsive.
-Any improvements I could make to this project (e.g. JavaScript for functionality or CSS animations) I will likely leave for my actual portfolio.
+This is my 2nd project for the FreeCodeCamp curriculum.
+I initially completed it in Bootstrap and later refactored it to native CSS with Flexbox.
+I've also added a modal to display the user stories.

+The CSS isn't mobile-first and not using SCSS.
+I would like to change this but also don't want to endlessly refactor my "Basic" projects.
+I will save the iterative refactoring for my real portfolio which is based off this project.

 You can see this [Personal Portfolio](https://codepen.io/Pagey/pen/xLyeNz) project on CodePen.